BIG BROTHERS BIG SISTERS ORGANIZATIONAL INFORMATION AND HISTORY

 BBBS works closely with parents to match every child with the right Big Brother, Sister or Couple.
 Each potential Big is screened, trained and supervised to help ensure that the relationship will be safe and rewarding for everyone involved.

-An eight-member staff including six full-time employees and two part-time employees work together to provide professional support in developing and maintaining cohesive, long-term mentoring programs based in our communities, campuses and schools.
+An seven-member staff including four full-time employees, threepart-time employees and interns work together to provide professional support in developing and maintaining cohesive, long-term mentoring programs based in our communities, campuses and schools.
 Whether volunteering through a community or school-based program, a single, binding commonality remains constant: a Big can help an at-risk child discover a world of possibility by simply being a genuine friend.

 As part of our Community program, adult volunteers spend two to four hours per month with a Little Brother or Little Sister with a minimum of an 18 month commitment.
 They share everyday activities and experience the joy that simple moments of friendship can bring.
 Our community volunteers consistently say that being part of a match is just as enjoyable and fulfilling for them as it is for their Little.

-Approximately 5,000 children and youth ages 6 through 14 have been mentored in Beaver County since 1975.
-In 2011, the agency served 350 at-risk children with 92 on the waiting list.
+Approximately 5,000 children and youth ages 6 through 12 with 92 on the waiting list have been mentored in Beaver County since 1975.
 While the agency endeavors to provide every at-risk child a mentor as a friend and positive influence, a ready-to-be-matched list does exist.
 For community-based wait list children and their parent/guardian, the agency offers ancillary services until a Big Brother, Sister or Couple is available.

 Enrollment as a Little Brother or Little Sister in the community or school-based programs is free.
 This is made possible through annual fundraisers: Bowl for Kids’ Sake, Autumn Auction & Dinner and the Golf for Kids’ Sake Golf Outing.
 Additional sources of support include fee-for-service contracts, foundation grants, corporate sponsorship and private donations.